 Pacholec et al (2010) SRT1720, SRT2183, SRT1460, and resveratrol are not direct activators of SIRT1.
 J Biol Chem 285 8340 PMID: 20061378

 Do you know of a great paper that uses Resveratrol from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area